How to put on ptex ankle sleeve (8 Easy Steps)

 • Apply the same technique to the outside strap.

-• Make sure the straps are snug but not too tight that they block off your blood flow.
+• Make sure the straps are snug but not too tight so that they block off your blood flow.
 If required, make adjustments.

 • Over the two Velcro straps and the laces, place the middle strap.